hamishwillee/markdown_link_checker_sc/README.md

 Anchors defined in id in a or span are caught.
 Need to check those in video, div are also caught and used in internal link checking.

-A way to indicate that a particular error can be ignored - e.g. by page, type, maybe by line etc. Perhaps make this something that can be turned on and off.

 Get images in/around the source files that are not linked - i.e. orphan images.